Cellular Senescence and Cancer

 Please familiarize yourself with our policies and procedures for travel.
 We truly appreciate you taking the time to participate in this forum.
 As you make your plans, please remember that we are a nonprofit organization dependent on donations and volunteers.
 We do NOT pay for upgrades, change fees, incurred costs resulting from a flight change, transportation to or from your local (home side) airport, meals or other incidentals.

-- Travel Confirmation will be sent out within 1 week of the forum.
+• Travel Confirmation will be sent out within 1 week of the forum.
 This will include a hotel confirmation number, if there is one, and airport transfer details.
 We have to wait until we receive almost everyone’s travel to book airport transfer.
 Due to frequent airline changes, we wait until the week of the forum to send this out.

-- Airport transfer is provided by Foundation staff, volunteers or arranged shuttle at specific times.
+• Airport transfer is provided by Foundation staff, volunteers or arranged shuttle at specific times.
 If you opt to utilize Foundation airport transportation on your travel form, please be patient in receiving this information.
 We will send it to the week of the forum.

-- Speaker agenda is not sent out prior to the forum.
+• Speaker agenda is not sent out prior to the forum.
 It will be provided upon arrival in the forum packet.
 We do not tell people when they are speaking because we expect everyone to attend all sessions.
 Sessions are all day Friday and Saturday.

-- Spouses are welcome to come with you at their own cost but are not allowed to attend the forum.
+• Spouses are welcome to come with you at their own cost but are not allowed to attend the forum.
 Please no children.

 What the Foundation Pays

 Accommodations and meals are provided by the foundation during the forum.
-Airfare will be covered only if booked through our travel agent.
+Airfare will be covered only if booked in accordance with our policy and only up to the amount in which you were approved for.
 The Foundation will also cover airport transportation on the forum side at the designated shuttle times.
 You can select not to utilize Foundation arranged transportation at your own expense when completing the travel form.
 Once your travel form is received your accommodations and airport transfer will be confirmed.
 Please let us know of any food allergies or other information we should be aware of on the travel forms.

-- If you would like your airfare covered by the Foundation, you must book with our travel agent.
-Note we do not cover upgrades, changes, late bookings, etc.
+• Note we do not cover upgrades, changes, late bookings, etc.

-- Flights must be booked at least 30 days prior to the forum to confirm your accommodations and airport transfer.
+• Flights must be booked at least 30 days prior to the forum to confirm your accommodations and airport transfer.

-- As a nonprofit we utilize volunteers and other methods to maximize our efforts (or our donor support) when making accommodations and arranging ground transportation.
+• As a nonprofit we utilize volunteers and other methods to maximize our efforts (or our donor support) when making accommodations and arranging ground transportation.
 Ground transportation will be provided upon your arrival either by a foundation volunteer or arranged shuttle.
 You will be provided airport transportation information the week of the forum.
 We do not reimburse for home side airport transfer or incidentals while traveling.

 Abstracts